-Exceptionally, evaluation of the work shall be carried out before the expiration of the period from paragraph 1 of this Article, namely for the judge:
+Exceptionally, evaluation of the work shall be carried out before the expiration of the period from paragraph 1 of this Article, namely for a judge:

-1) was elected for the first time - after three years from taking office;

-2) whose appraisal score is unsatisfactory, upon the expiry of the period of one year after the decision on the appraisal score has become final and enforceable;

-3) has submitted an application for the announcement for advancement to the higher instance court or for the president of a court, and does not have a performance appraisal score or more than three years have passed from the last appraisal score.
+- 1) was elected for the first time more than three years from taking office; - 2) whose appraisal score is unsatisfactory, upon the expiry of the period of one year after the decision on the appraisal score has become final and enforceable; - 3) has submitted an application for the announcement for advancement to the higher instance court or for the president of a court, and does not have a performance appraisal score or more than three years have passed since the last appraisal score; - 4) has submitted an application for the announcement of the election of a judge to the Administrative Court or the Commercial Court and does not have a performance appraisal score or more than three years have passed since the last appraisal score.

-In cases referred to in paragraph 2, item 2 of this Article, the judge's work is evaluated in the period since the last evaluation.
+In the case referred to in paragraph 3, item 2 of this Article, the judge's work is evaluated in the period since the last evaluation. except if a judge does not have an appraisal score, when he/she will be evaluated for a period of five years.

-In the case referred to in paragraph 2, item 3 of this Article, for the evaluation of the work of judges, the total period of three years preceding the evaluation of the judge will be taken into account.
+In the case referred to in paragraph 3, items 3 and 4 of this Article, for the evaluation of the work of judges, the total period of three years preceding the evaluation of the judge will be taken into account.